 4. Conditions they will be driving in

-If you live in Toronto, your teenager will be driving in different conditions than if they were driving in rural Ontario.
+If you live in Toronto, your teenager will be driving in different conditions than if they are driving in rural Ontario.
 That’s something important to consider when finding the best car for teen drivers.
 In a rural area where winter impacts road conditions, a larger vehicle (SUV/truck) will be the safer investment.
-A vehicle, like a Dodge Avenger, makes more sense in the plowed/cleared roads of Toronto.

 The Insurance Institute for Highway Safety (IIHS) experiments with cars to determine safety levels.
-They also put out their recommendations to the public to help parents select a car for their teenager.
-The 2021 list looks at all available cars and creates a list based on various factors.
+They also put out their recommendations to the public to help parents select a car for their teenagers.
+The current year’s list looks at all available cars and creates a list based on various factors.

 Some of the criteria the IIHS looks at when ranking cars are: